bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 ## Using charts without explicit container.command and container.args

-The Webhook is now capable of determining the container's entrypoint and command with the help of image metadata queried from the image registry, this data is cached until the webhook Pod is restarted.
+The Webhook is now capable of determining the container's `ENTRYPOINT` and `CMD` with the help of image metadata queried from the image registry, this data is cached until the webhook Pod is restarted.
 If the registry is publicly accessible (without authentication) you don't need to do anything, but if the registry requires authentication the credentials have to be available in the Pod's `imagePullSecrets` section.

 Some examples (apply `cr.yaml` from the operator samples first):